How to Get Grease Stains Out of Clothes

 5. WD-40 + Dish Soap Method

-Yes, WD-40 can break down set-in grease-but test a small area first.
+Yes, WD-40 can break down set-in grease—but always test a small area first.

 Steps:

-This method is effective for removing grease stains from clothing that have already been washed and dried.
+This is a pro tip for removing grease stains from clothing that have already been washed and dried.

 How to Get Rid of Grease Stains on a Shirt at Work (Quick Fix)